Naynikaa/fullstack-frontend-Project/README.md

 * Job listings and applications stored in a database (MongoDB or MySQL)
 * Real-time status updates for submitted applications
-* Admin dashboard for job posting and user management Would you like me to make this **more customized** — for example, adding your GitHub link, your course name, and your batch (like “GPP 43 FSN – Sri Indu”)?
+* Admin dashboard for job posting and user management
-I can format it like a professional project submission document.